AGoblinKing/greenhub/README.md

 # GreenHub

-Use GitHub as a Continuous Deployment Engine to Steam using Electron and GreenWorks.
+Use GitHub as a Continuous Deployment Engine to Game Platforms using Electron and Cordova.

 # Tasks

 - [x] Setup Template Repo
-- [ ] Setup GitHub Actions to build Electron binaries
+- [x] Setup GitHub Actions to build Electron binaries
   - store as a release
 - [ ] Setup Deployment Actions
+  - Itch
 - [ ] Ensure overlay works
 - [ ] Documentation/Examples